SeanBrown12345/ml-salary-estimator/README.md

 1. In a new branch, add the dependency to the environment.yml file.

-2. Run the command `conda-lock -k explicit --file environment.yml` --update to update the `conda-lock.yml` file.
+2. Run the command `conda-lock --file environment.yml` --update to update the `conda-lock.yml` file.

 3. Re-build the Docker image.